Scottish Highlands Tours Guide

 Is one day enough to see Loch Ness and Glencoe? +

 Yes, many day tours are designed to include both Loch Ness and Glencoe in one long but scenic day.
 However, the pace can feel busy, so travelers who want more time at each stop may prefer a smaller group tour or a multi-day Highlands trip.
+For what to see and how to plan the glen itself, read our complete guide to Glencoe.

 Is it better to visit the Highlands on a tour or independently? +